fathulfahmy/dotfiles-wsl/README.md

 1. Open as administrator
 1. Go to `Computer\HKEY_CURRENT_USER\SOFTWARE\Microsoft\Windows\CurrentVersion\Policies`
 1. Right click and create New > Key
-1. Rename as `Explorer`
+1. Rename as `System`
 1. Right click again and create New > DWORD(32-bit value)
-1. Rename as `NoKeyShorts`
+1. Rename as `DisableLockWorkstation`
-1. Double click on `NoKeyShorts`
+1. Double click on `DisableLockWorkStation`
 1. Set value data: 1
-1. Set base: Hexadecimal
 1. Reboot